 In cases of non-muscle-invasive bladder cancer, it's usually possible to remove the cancerous cells while leaving the rest of the bladder intact.

 This is done using a surgical technique called transurethral resection of a bladder tumour (TURBT).
-This is followed by a dose of chemotherapy medication directly into the bladder, to reduce the risk of the cancer returning.
+This is followed by a dose of chemotherapy medicines directly into the bladder, to reduce the risk of the cancer returning.

 In cases with a higher risk of recurrence, medicine known as Bacillus Calmette-Guérin (BCG) may be injected into the bladder to reduce the risk of the cancer returning.